Asbestosis vs Mesothelioma Overview

 These two asbestos diseases have different treatment protocols and prognoses.
 A mesothelioma doctor can help patients get an accurate diagnosis.

-Can you get mesothelioma without asbestosis?
+Can you have mesothelioma without asbestosis?

 Yes, asbestosis does not turn into mesothelioma.
 Both mesothelioma and asbestosis are different asbestos-related diseases.